welldone-cloud/aws-summarize-account-activity/README.md

 * The script analyzes management events that were logged to CloudTrail.
 Please note that there are AWS APIs that do not log to CloudTrail: logging support varies from service to service.

-* The script can only analyze those AWS regions that are currently enabled in the target account.

 ## Minimum IAM permissions required